Yochien/encounter/README.md

 # encounter
 **Version 3.6.3**

-A script that manages a combat encounter for DnD or other like tabletops.
+A script that manages a combat encounter for tabletop rpgs.